ONSdigital/ssdc-rm-acceptance-tests/CODE_GUIDE.md

 ### Step wording

 Steps should be written in full and concise sentences, avoiding unnecessary abbreviations and shorthand.
-They should be as understandable and non-technical possible.
+They should be as understandable and as non-technical as possible.

 ### Assertions